stuartcalder/ssc/README.md

 # ssc
-C++17 Cryptography & Abstract File I/O Library for 64-bit OpenBSD, GNU/Linux, and Microsoft Windows systems, on little-endian architectures only.
+C++17 Cryptography & Abstract File I/O Library for 64-bit OpenBSD, FreeBSD, GNU/Linux, and Microsoft Windows systems, on little-endian architectures only.
 ## Purpose
 SSC aims to provide robust, easy-to-use abstract interfaces to a limited number of strong cryptographic primitives as C++ templates, including:
 - The [Threefish Block Cipher](https://www.schneier.com/academic/skein/threefish.html), which we use as the essential crypto primtive in SSC.